element2112/ACCHORD/artifacts/architecture.md

 # Business Rules

+Due to our web application not being used for business purposes, business rules does not apply.

 # User Interface Design
 ##### Descriptions and table are within the document

 * https://docs.google.com/document/d/1i8sUkb_lvJayRaxq9Wzg5nWz46eU-wb24Y_wntDmVsY/edit

 # Resource Management
+By using Mongodb Atlas Cloud, all resources are managed by MongoDB and AWS.

 # Security